MiamiOH-CSE274/Portfolio/README.md

 * If I needed a data structure to store a grocery list, which data structure (or data structures) that we learned this semester would be most appropriate?
 Carefully explain why.

-If I were to implement a data structure for a grocery list I would probably used a Linked list.
+If I were to implement a data structure for a grocery list I would use a Linked list.
 Linked lists allow for more convenient adding and removing of items in between one another which is optimal for when I think of things I want to add or remove at different times.If I were to use an Array-Based list, I would have to grow() the list if I added too many items, which would usually mean doubling the size of my list.
 I would not want to carry an abnormally large list around the supermarket if I wasn't going to use all of the space on it.

 * If I needed a data structure to store student records so that I could look students up by Banner number, which data structure (or data structures) that we learned this semester would be most appropriate?
 Carefully explain why.

+Once again, I would use a hash function for this data structure because after passing the banner number through a hash function, adding, removing, and finding the records would run in constant time.
+One of the flaws of a hash table is that you cannot add identical items, however no banner is the same which eliminates that issue.
+If each banner number were in some sort of numerical order, you could store the nodes in an array with the banner number being the index and you could find records in constant time as well.
+However, my guess is that banner numbers are randomly generated which would make the array a very inefficient idea.
+Another possible data structure would be a bst, however, the performances of the add, remove, and find functions would not be as fast as a hash table.

 * Imagine that I'm implementing a network router.
 It needs to keep a queue of packets waiting to be sent out over the network, but this queue need a special ability: Different companies are going to pay me different amounts of money, and the packets from the highest paying company should be sent out first.
 That is, if company X paid 20 and company Y paid 10, then X's packets always get sent before Y's packets.
 Y only gets to send packets if X doesn't have any waiting.
 Which data structure (or data structures) that we learned this semester would be most appropriate?
 Carefully explain why.

+For a network router where certain packets have priority over others I would implement an implicit binary tree as a Heap.
+ This works because in an implicit binary allows for multiple keys of the same value to be descendents and parents of one another.
+ When company X adds a packet to send, I would give it a key value of  and when company Y added a packet to send I would give it a key value of 2 and so on.
+ My bubble up function would result in all the 1 keys being at the top of the tree, all the 2 keys being below 1’s, and 3’s below 2’s etc.
+ This is preferable to all other data structures this semester.
+No other data structures offer the same efficiency with prioritizing by greatest to least or least to greatest.